EternityForest/SG1/README.md

 #define RF_PROFILE_GFSK250K 6
 ```

+*Be sure to set the profile to "custom" before changing the settings manually,
+or they could be overwritten*

 ### radio.setChannelNumber(41);

 SG1 works with channel numbers.
-The actual maximum number of these depends on the width and frequency
-band, but that's OK, we will automatically wrap around.
+The actual maximum number of these depends on the width and frequency band, but that's OK, we will automatically wrap around.

 NOTE: This library is alpha, THIS CHANNEL MAPPING ALGORITHM MAY CHANGE.

-The step size is equal to whatever channel width was set in the profile, so you'll need to be careful as channel 1 may be the same
-frequency as channel 2 with a different step size.
+The step size is equal to whatever channel width was set in the profile, so you'll need to be careful as channel 1 may be the same frequency as channel 2 with a different step size.

 You don't need to worry as much about interference with SG1 messages, we just ignore anything that doesn't have the same key as us.

-#### Algorithm:

-The channel number algorith is as follows:
-Start at the bottom of the frequency range, then increment by 500KHz N/100 times, wrapping to the bottom as needed.

-Now move up by half a channel width, and increment by channelWidth steps.
-If you get higher than than (half a channel width below the top), wrap to half a channel width above the bottom.

-Do this N times.

-This gives a measure of predictability when using things with multiple different channel widths in one deployment.

 ### radio.setPowerLevel(-18);
 -127 enables auto TX power, which only works between SG1 nodes.
 This is real dBM, not an arbitrary 0-31 scale!.

+It is strongly suggested that you use auto TX power control.

 ### radio.readAllRegs();